xapss/connect-assets/README.md

 2. Concatenate `.coffee` and `.js` together using [Snockets](https://github.com/TrevorBurnham/snockets)
 3. Serve `.styl` ([Stylus](http://learnboost.github.com/stylus/)) as compiled `.css`
 4. Serve `.less` ([Less](http://lesscss.org/)) as compiled `.css`
+5. Serve `.scss` ([Sass](http://sass-lang.com/)) as compiled `.css`
-5. Serve files with a cache-control token and use a far-future expires header for maximum efficiency
+6. Serve files with a cache-control token and use a far-future expires header for maximum efficiency
-6. Avoid redundant git diffs by storing compiled `.js` and `.css` files in memory rather than writing them to the disk when in development.
+7. Avoid redundant git diffs by storing compiled `.js` and `.css` files in memory rather than writing them to the disk when in development.

 ## How do I use it?